OpenNBS/NoteBlockWorld/web/public/docs/guidelines.md

 #### Discussions

-Be mindful when engaging in discussions that aren't related to the content of the songs, particularly when they're about sensitive topics, such as tragic world events.
+Be mindful when engaging in discussions that aren’t related to the content of the songs, particularly when they’re about sensitive topics, such as tragic world events.
 Our focus in this community is on the richness and diversity of note block music from creators worldwide.
 Discussions about real world topics can evoke divisive opinions and detract from that atmosphere, so try to keep discussions light-hearted and friendly!

 #### Treating other users